Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

-\begin{proof} Proposition~\ref{prop:1handles} shows that $SL(2, \Z)$ transformation between sets of slopes is a sufficient condition for Weinstein homotopy.
-To show that this condition is not necessary we provide an example.
-Consider the set of slopes $\{(1,-1),(3,1)\}$ and $\{(4,1),(0,1)\}$ which are related by an $SL(2,\mathbb{Q})$ transformation and not an $SL(2,\mathbb{Z})$ transformation.
+\begin{proof} Proposition~\ref{prop:1handles} shows that an $SL(2, \Z)$ transformation between sets of slopes is a sufficient condition for Weinstein homotopy.
+To show that this condition is not necessary we provide the following example.
+Consider the set of slopes $\{(1,-1),(3,1)\}$ and $\{(4,1),(0,1)\}$ {shown in Figure~\ref{fig:sl2q_slopes} on $T^2$}, which are related by an $SL(2,\mathbb{Q})$ transformation and not an $SL(2,\mathbb{Z})$ transformation (see Remark \ref{remark counterexample0}).
 We want to consider the manifolds $\mathcal{W}_{T^2,\{(1,-1),(3,1)\}}$ and $\mathcal{W}_{T^2,\{(0,1),(4,1)\}}$.
-Using Theorem \ref{thm:toricWein}, both Weinstein manifolds can be obtained by our procedure of smoothing the nodes of a toric divisor, since there are $\{V_1,V_2\}$-centered Delzant polytopes with these slopes (see Figure \ref{two possible}).
-However, we cannot compare them using the toric arguments since the sets of slopes are not related by an $SL(2,\mathbb{Z})$ transformation.
+Using Theorem \ref{thm:toricWein}, both Weinstein manifolds can be obtained by our procedure of smoothing the nodes of a total toric divisor, since there are $\{V_1,V_2\}$-centered Delzant polytopes with these slopes (see Figure \ref{two possible}).
+However, we cannot compare them as in Proposition~\ref{propknodes} since the sets of slopes are not related by an $SL(2,\mathbb{Z})$ transformation.
 We now apply the algorithm to both of these sets of slopes and obtain the Weinstein handlebody diagrams pictured in the top left of Figures \ref{fig:sl2q_1} and \ref{fig:sl2q_2}.
-After a series of simplifications via Reidemeister moves, handle slides and handle cancellations to either diagram, we obtain the same simplified diagram, seen in the bottom right of Figures \ref{fig:sl2q_1} and \ref{fig:sl2q_2}.
+After a series of simplifications via Reidemeister moves, handle slides and handle cancellations to both handlebody diagrams, we obtain the same simplified diagram, seen in the bottom right of Figures \ref{fig:sl2q_1} and \ref{fig:sl2q_2}.
 Thus these manifolds are Weinstein homotopic. \end{proof}